mwaseem75/iris-fhir-lab/README.md

 ## Features
 * Add/Remove any Open FHIR Server
 * Dynamically get the list of all FHIR resources
-* View full detail of the resources in JSON and Human readable format
+* View full details of the resources in JSON and Human readable format
 * View Patient related resources
 * Post basic Patient resources.
 * Post Patient Observation resources.